ontology-cbg/ontology-cbg.github.io/source/prepare/PREPARE_SPECIMENS.rst

 * **COLLECTION DATE:** Date that the specimen was captured (for a range of dates, put the end)
 * **LATITUDE:** Numeric; Decimal degrees only (DD.DDDD)
 * **LONGITUDE:** Numeric; Decimal degrees only (DD.DDDD)
+* **NO LABEL:** Binary, input '1' to skip generating a paper label for this specimen
 * **Image Name:** User-supplied image name, with or without file extension; if left blank ONTOLOGY will assume images are supplied in a logical order
 * **Image ID:** [TBD]